Everything small businesses are saying continues to point to higher wages

-The latest survey data from the National Federation of Independent Business pointsto rising wages for American workers.
+New survey data from the National Federation of Independent Business points to rising wages for American workers.

-The September NFIB report showed that 23% of firms reported increase to compensation in the past three months, unchanged from the last two months.
-This number has been trending upward since the financial crisis.
+The August NFIB report showed that 23% of firms reported increase to compensation in the past three months, unchanged from July’s level.
+However, this number has been trending upward since the financial crisis.

-Furthermore, a seasonally-adjusted net 16% plan to raise compensation in the coming months.
-That’s a solid 3% higher from August’s report, and “still historically strong for this recovery,” according to the report.
-This number, too, has been trending higher over the last few years.
+Furthermore, a seasonally adjusted net 13% plan to raise compensation in the coming months.
+This is slightly lower than last month’s 15%, however this number has also been trending higher over the last few years.

-In the wake of the financial crisis, sales was by far the single most important concern for small businesses, but that has seen a huge drop in the last couple of years with the economy improving.
-Notably, there is a larger percentage of firms whose single most important problem is “labour quality” than the percentage of firms whose biggest problem is “sales.”

-And, the percentage of firms who selected “labour quality” as their biggest problem hasn’t been this high since 2007.
-That’s important as the change toward labour quality becoming the most important problem for more employers suggests that economic concerns are shifting from weak demand to tight supply.
+And while sales are still one of the bigger concerns for small business as the economic recovery continues to be shaky, it has seen a major drop as the “single most important problem” as the economy has improved.
+The change toward labour quality becoming the most important problem for more employers suggests that economic concerns are shifting from weak demand to tight supply.

-In fact, 45% of respondents reported “few or no qualified applications” for the positions they were trying to fill.
-Although this is slightly down from August’s 48%, this number that has hovered in the mid-to-upper 40’s since May 2014, and has been trending higher since 2009.
+In fact, there was an increase in respondents who reported “few or no qualified applicants” for the positions they were trying to fill (48% in August, unchanged from July), suggesting that good labour in America is still in short supply.
+This number has been trending higher since 2009.

-And all together, these factors suggest that American workers should soon see higher wages.

-NOW WATCH: Fed’s Bullard explains the problem with keeping rates at zero forever

 Business Insider Emails & Alerts